softwareengel/softwareengel.github.io/_posts/2022-02-02-riot-image-optimizer.md

 # RIOT Image Optimizer

-Radical Image Optimization Tool (RIOT for short) is a free image optimizer that will let you to visually adjust compression parameters while keeping minimum filesize.
+Radical Image Optimization Tool (RIOT for short) is a free image optimizer that will let you to visually adjust compression parameters while keeping minimum file size.

-## Irfanview PLugin
+## Irfanview Plugin

 Riot DLL Version 0.3.3